-DNP-800 Orientation to DNP Program (0 credits)
+DNP-800 Orientation to the DNP Program (0 credits)

 DNP-810 Epidemiology & Biostatistics (3 credits)

-Students will explore concepts of epidemiology that are used to understand the complex causes of population health problems and begin to understand and develop effective strategies that are used to prevent these issues.
-Understanding and theory application of biostatistical methods used to collect, analyze and interpret data in population health and other biomedical sciences are also examined.
-Admission to the DNP program.
+Concepts of epidemiology are explored to understand the complex causes of population health problems.
+Strategies to effectively prevent and manage health problems in vulnerable populations are developed.
+Biostatistical methods used to collect, analyze, and interpret data in population health and other biomedical sciences are applied.

-DNP-820 Practice Based Inquiry (3 credits)
+DNP-820 Practice-Based Inquiry (3 credits)

-Prerequisite(s): DNP-800 & DNP-810
+Prerequisite(s): DNP-800 and DNP-810 completed or concurrent

-DNP-830 Clinical Practicum (1-5 credits)
+DNP-830 Clinical Practicum I (1-5 credits)

 Prerequisite(s): DNP-820